-In this paper, we propose a novel decentralized negotiation and conflict resolution framework called DeResolver.
-Unlike the centralized conflict resolutions [24, 32, 34], DeResolver allows the services to resolve conflicts by communicating and negotiating with each other to automatically achieve a Pareto-optimal agreement.
-The decentralized design has several advantages.
-First, compared with the centralized resolution, the decentralized conflict resolution can ensure the privacy of service providers because it does not require the service to transmit the private information of providers, e.g., objectives, service state, and actuator information, and it avoids the single point failure.
-Second, the decentralized design targets a new setting with competing services rather than the collaborative setting studied by the centralized resolutions.
+conflict resolution can ensure the privacy of services, i.e., without requiring the private information of services, e.g., objectives, service state, and actuator information, and it avoids the single point failure.
+Second, the decentralized design does not impractically require city managers to determine the importance or priority of an increasing number of services.
 Finally, most conflicts have the spatiotemporal locality.
 The spatial-temporal locality of conflicts means a conflict may only influence a local area of the city, and it may repeat multiple times during the upcoming time period after the first occurrence.
 Therefore, multiple conflicts may exist simultaneously but they usually influence different local areas of a city, or exist in different time periods of a day.
 It is natural and efficient to use a decentralized way to resolve each conflict independently.

 The service negotiation problem provides a unique setting for an autonomous negotiation design.
 Services have access to local sensor data but do not know each other's objectives and utility functions.
-The services that compete against a service in a negotiation are called the opponents or opponent services of this service.
-We design an autonomous negotiation agent consisting of an opponent-strategy learning module and a negotiation module.
-To conduct efficient negotiation, a service should have some knowledge of its opponent services' possible future actions.
-Therefore, we utilize machine learning in the negotiation agent to estimate the future actions of opponent services.
-There exists the synergy between the two modules, i.e., the learning module is built upon the self-supervised Bradley-Terry model to provide opponents' possible ranking of different actions for the negotiation module, and the negotiation module provides opponents' real actions as training labels for the learning module to further enable more efficient learning.
-Since the learning module may estimate opponents' preferences of different actions with errors, we also design a robust negotiation module under uncertain ranking to improve the negotiation performance.
+The services that compete against service i in a negotiation are called the opponents or opponent services of service i.
+To reach an agreement efficiently, it is essential for a service to learn about opponents' preferences under different situations.
+Therefore, a smart automated negotiation algorithm is designed to make accurate proposals based on the estimation of opponents' rankings of proposals.
+A semi-supervised learning algorithm is designed to predict acceptable proposals and their rankings for each opponent through historical negotiation records and corresponding states of the city.
 This design is evaluated with a case study of services from the domain of transportation and environment with real-world data-driven simulations using the Simulation of Urban MObility.
 In summary, the contributions of this paper are as follows:

 - To the best of our knowledge, we are the first to propose a decentralized negotiation framework, called DeResolver, for conflict resolution among city services.
-As service conflicts demonstrate high spatiotemporal locality in the physical world, the decentralized resolution allows smart services to mitigate cross-domain conflicts in an efficient and scalable manner. - We design a two-step self-supervised learning module for estimating an opponent's rankings of configurations.
-The configuration ranking problem is different from state-of-the-art page ranking algorithms, as it is essential to classify proposals into acceptable and unacceptable sets under different states of the city besides providing a quantitative ranking estimation. - We design a smart automated negotiation module to perform automated negotiation and achieve a Pareto-optimal agreement, which is based on the estimation of how opponent services rank the configurations.
-The significance of the two modules are not only their novelty but also their synergy.
-The learning module provides the estimation of opponents' acceptable configurations ranked by utility for the negotiation module.
-The negotiation module provides opponents' real actions as training labels for the learning module. - A robust negotiation module is also proposed to handle the estimation errors of how an opponent service ranks the different configurations.
-Different from the previous works that assume a service has complete knowledge of opponents' preferences [11, 35] or learn a robust policy to conduct decision making [46], this robust negotiation module optimizes the worst-case performance of a service when the ranking estimations with errors is used for negotiation. - Our data-driven evaluation is based on a dataset for vehicles that consists of the GPS locations of 246 surveillance cameras, and an automatic vehicle capture system with more than 3 million records per day.
-The results show that compared to a priority-based solution, our resolution can achieve a more equitable solution, i.e., only increasing the average waiting time of vehicles, the measurement metric of intelligent traffic light control service, by 6.8% while reducing the weighted sum of air pollutant emission, measured for environment control service, by 12.1%, and the pedestrian waiting time, the measurement metric of pedestrian service, by 33.1%.
+As service conflicts demonstrate high spatiotemporal locality in the physical world, the decentralized resolution allows smart services to mitigate cross-domain conflicts in an efficient and robust manner. - We design a smart automated negotiation algorithm to perform automated negotiation and achieve a Pareto-optimal agreement.
+The automated negotiation algorithm is based on the estimation of how opponent services rank the configurations.
+We assumes that services do not know each other's internal state and utility function, which is different from the previous automated negotiation research, modeling utility functions of the opponents.
+We utilize the ranking of proposals reflected through historical negotiations to improve the accuracy and efficiency of negotiations. - We design a two-level semi-supervised learning algorithm for estimating an opponent's rankings of configurations, the configuration ranking problem is different from state-of-the-art page ranking algorithms, as it is essential to classify proposals into acceptable and unacceptable sets under different states of the city besides providing a quantitative ranking estimation. - Our data-driven evaluation is based on a dataset for vehicles that consists of the GPS locations of 246 surveillance cameras, and an automatic vehicle capture system with more than 3 million records per day.
+The results show that compared to a prioritybased solution, our resolution can achieve a more equitable solution, i.e., only increasing the average waiting time of vehicles, the measurement metric of intelligent traffic light control service, by